 Fate has bet on Paul and his two lovers (Maggie Mae Monahan and Allie Briarsworth) to preserve forevermore.
 Because of a DNA flaw, the trio and the rest of the humanity no longer can ascend through the Planes of Existence after they die.
 They can't access memories from countless past lives in previous versions of the Universe or acquire new recollections.
 And, that means no one will have the needed expertise to replace God when He dies.

 Damaged Beyond All Recognition is the first book in the Infinity's Trinity series.
-It is contemporary fiction that dips into science fiction/fantasy, romance, and humor much in the style of author Christopher Moore.
+It is contemporary fiction that dips into science fiction/fantasy, romance, and humor much in the style of authors like Kurt Vonnegut, Douglas Adams, and Christopher Moore.
 It chronicles a love triangle's fight to bring together resources on Earth, in the Afterlife, and beyond God's domain to ensure an everlasting future for all life forms.
 But, when his team's best efforts seem futile, he discovers the solution within himself.

 My advice: If you ever consider writing an honest personal experiences book, start with the things that you're not proud of.
 Then write about the things that hurt the most.
 If you get past those two things, you'll finish the bookif it isn't already finished.
 Fortunately, Damaged Right Out Of The Box wasn't.